What’s it all about?

 Events: Families in Chislehurst will never be short of something to do, with numerous events held all year round on the Commons.
 A highlight is Chislehurst Rocks, a free family friendly music festival held at Chislehurst’s recreational ground featuring bands, stalls and a bouncy castle.

 Heritage: The spooky Chislehurst Caves are believed to be of ancient origin and are the area’s main visitor attraction.
 Entirely man made, the 20 miles of dark and mysterious passageways were originally used to mine flint and chalk.
 Reputedly haunted, the network of tunnels and caves has since been used as an air raid shelter, a concert venue where David Bowie, The Who, Jimi Hendrix, The Rolling Stones and Pink Floyd have all performed, and a film location.

 - Chislehurst’s library is a big part of the community with its regular coffee mornings and music groups for parents and tots.
-Every Saturday ‘Chatterbooks’ aims to get children aged eight and above to talk about books and join in with games.
+Every Saturday ‘Chatterbooks’ aims to get children to talk about books and join in with games.

 - The pond at the north end of the common is the starting point for the South East London Green Chain Walk, a 40 mile network of footpaths running through south-east London.